 Most commonly, this occurs when the baby chinchilla is investigating the mother chinchilla and sniffing her with nose to nose contact.

 It makes a loud squeak, which the mother answers with a grunt.
 This is how baby chinchillas let their mom know that they want to be fed.

 The mother chinchilla usually responds by feeding her kits or by grooming them with gentle licks.

 Last but not least you have the sound you may experience if you have two chinchillas housed together and they have decided that they want to fight.

 This is relatively common with chinchillas and a dispute is bound to happen.

-Ultimately, the more you begin to learn the different sounds and noises that a chinchilla may make, the better your bond will be and the better chinchilla parent you will become.
+Ultimately, the more you begin to learn the different sounds and noises that a chinchilla may make, the better your bond will be and the better a chinchilla parent you will become.

+Do not fret over not knowing much about them now.
 I didn’t know much in the beginning either and I doubt many do before they decide to purchase a chinchilla as a new family pet.

 Does your chinchilla make any noises that I have not listed in this post?

 Do you have any further advice for other readers about chinchilla sounds that could help us all communicate with our chinchillas more effectively?